apache/nuttx/configs/sam4l-xplained/README.txt

       System Type -> Peripherals:
         CONFIG_SAM34_SPI=y                : Enable the SAM4L SPI peripheral

+      Device Drivers
+        CONFIG_SPI=y                      : Enable SPI support
+        CONFIG_SPI_EXCHANGE=y             : The exchange() method is supported CONFIG_SPI_OWNBUS=y               : Smaller code if this is the only SPI device

+        CONFIG_MMCSD=y                    : Enable MMC/SD support
+        CONFIG_MMCSD_NSLOTS=1             : Only one MMC/SD card slot
+        CONFIG_MMCSD_MULTIBLOCK_DISABLE=n : Should not need to disable multi-block transfers CONFIG_MMCSD_HAVECARDDETECT=y     : I/O1 module as a card detect GPIO CONFIG_MMCSD_SPI=y                : Use the SPI interface to the MMC/SD card CONFIG_MMCSD_SPICLOCK=20000000    : This is a guess for the optimal MMC/SD frequency CONFIG_MMCSD_SPIMODE=0            : Mode 0 is required

       Board Selection -> Common Board Options
         CONFIG_NSH_MMCSDSLOTNO=0          : Only one MMC/SD slot, slot 0
         CONFIG_NSH_MMCSDSPIPORTNO=0       : Use CS=0 if the I/O1 is in EXT1, OR